Joe-Moran/grayson-west-portfolio/src/content/writing/i'm-curious.md

   grid:
     rows: 1
     columns: 2
+home:
+  enable: true
+  grid:
+    rows: 1
-featured: true # Whether this post should be featured on the home page
+    columns: 2 # Whether this post should be featured on the home page
 background: '../../assets/content/backgrounds/5.jpg' # The background image used for preview cards
 ---